CalBrun/CleanDataProject/CodeBook.md

-CODE BOOK FOR TIDY DATA PROJECT TO CREATE SCRIPT “run_analysis.R”
+<b>CODE BOOK FOR TIDY DATA PROJECT TO CREATE SCRIPT â€œrun_analysis.Râ€  </b>

 Variables

-tempdata1 – used to temporarily store “x” data tempdata2 – used to temporarily store “y” data tempdata3 – used to temporarily store “subject” data
+tempdata1 â€“ used to temporarily store â€œxâ€ data tempdata2 â€“ used to temporarily store â€œyâ€ data tempdata3 â€“ used to temporarily store â€œsubjectâ€ data

-datatrain – used to combine “x”, “y” and “subject data from the Training data in a single table datatest - used to combine “x”, “y” and “subject data from the Test data in a single table
+datatrain â€“ used to combine â€œxâ€, â€œyâ€ and â€œsubject data from the Training data in a single table datatest - used to combine â€œxâ€, â€œyâ€ and â€œsubject data from the Test data in a single table

-features – used to store the features for the data set rowcount – used to store the number of rows featurelist – list of descriptions for data elements in the table
+features â€“ used to store the features for the data set rowcount â€“ used to store the number of rows featurelist â€“ list of descriptions for data elements in the table

-meanstd – contains a vector indicating if column names contain either “mean” or “std” datafile – the datafile that contains the subject, activity and “mean” or “std” columns
+meanstd â€“ contains a vector indicating if column names contain either â€œmeanâ€ or â€œstdâ€ datafile â€“ the datafile that contains the subject, activity and â€œmeanâ€ or â€œstdâ€ columns

-activities – activity labels
-row – used as an incremented variable x – used to temporarily store the number associated with an activity
+activities â€“ activity labels row â€“ used as an incremented variable x â€“ used to temporarily store the number associated with an activity

-colcount – used to store number of columns tidyfile – used to store the tidy data
+colcount â€“ used to store number of columns tidyfile â€“ used to store the tidy data

 Data